amihart/DSLinux-Ports/README.md

 ## nano

 The version of `nano` that comes with DSLinux is `1.2.5`.
 The version here is much more up to date at `6.0.0`.
-The package also includes syntax highlighting profiles for Lua and shell scripts.
+The package also includes syntax highlighting profiles for Lua, SH, C, Perl, and assembly.

 ![image](https://github.com/amihart/DSLinux-Ports/assets/6305912/eef2cd73-a2cb-4bd8-9877-1ef7505b4048)